-The following adverse reactions have been identified during the post approval use of methylphenidate products.
+The following adverse reactions associated with the use of Ritalin, Ritalin-SR, and other methylphenidate products were identified in clinical trials, spontaneous reports, and literature.
 Because these reactions were reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency reliably or to establish a causal relationship to drug exposure.

-Adverse Reactions Reported With Ritalin, Ritalin-SR, and Ritalin LA
+Adverse Reactions Reported With Ritalin and Ritalin-SR